 The committee is responsible for:

 5.2.
-Implementation of decisions, recommendations of the Committee.
+Implementation of decisions and recommendations of the Committee.

 5.3.
-Establishment of mutual understanding between the management of a general educational institution and parents (legal representatives) of students in matters of family and public education.
+Establishing mutual understanding between the management of a general education institution and parents (legal representatives) of students in matters of family and public education.

 5.4.
-High-quality decision-making in accordance with applicable law.
+High-quality decision-making in accordance with current legislation.

 5.5.
 Inaction of individual members of the Committee or the entire Committee.

 5.6.
-Members of the Committee who do not take part in its work, on the proposal of the Chairman of the Committee, may be recalled by voters.
+Members of the Committee who do not take part in its work may be recalled by voters upon the recommendation of the Chairman of the Committee.

 6. Organization of work

 6.1.
-The Committee includes representatives of parents (legal representatives) of students, one from each class (depending on the number of classes in a general education institution, one representative from a parallel, two representatives from a class, etc.) may be included.
+The Committee includes representatives of parents (legal representatives) of students, one from each class (depending on the number of classes in a general education institution, it may include one representative from a parallel, two representatives from a class, etc.).
 Representatives to the Committee are elected annually at class parent meetings at the beginning of the school year.

 6.4.
-The Committee works according to the rules of work and plan developed and adopted by it, which are agreed with the head of the educational institution.
+The committee works according to the work regulations and plan developed and adopted by it, which are agreed upon with the head of the educational institution.

 6.5.
 The Committee reports on its work to the school-wide parent meeting at least twice a year.

 6.6.
-The Committee is authorized to make decisions if at least half of its members are present at the meeting.
-Decisions are taken by a simple majority of votes.
+The committee is authorized to make decisions if at least half of its members are present at the meeting.
+Decisions are made by a simple majority of votes.

 6.7.
-Correspondence of the Committee on issues within its competence is conducted on behalf of the educational institution, the documents are signed by the head of the educational institution and the chairman of the Committee.
+The Committee's correspondence on issues within its competence is conducted on behalf of the educational institution; documents are signed by the head of the educational institution and the chairman of the Committee.

 7. Office work

 7.1.
-The Committee keeps minutes of its meetings and school-wide parent meetings in accordance with the Instructions on record keeping in a general educational institution.
+The Committee keeps minutes of its meetings and school-wide parent meetings in accordance with the Instructions on record keeping in a general education institution.

 7.2.
-Protocols are kept in the office of the educational institution.
+The minutes are stored in the office of the educational institution.

 7.3.
 Responsibility for office work in the Committee rests with the Chairman of the Committee or the Secretary.